kumpuu/Warband-Lua-Examples/README.md

 # Warband-Lua-Examples

-Some Lua Code developed for a Mount&amp;Blade: Warband Dedicated Server
+Some Lua Code developed for a Mount\&Blade: Warband

-This serves as a reference, it is not standalone.
-Developed for the Napoleonic Wars module.
+This contains reference code for Singleplayer and Napoleonic Wars Multiplayer.